saveourtool/diktat/info/guide/guide-chapter-3.md

 <!-- =============================================================================== -->
 ### <a name="c3.9"></a> 3.9 Enumerations
-### <a name="s3.9.1"></a>Recommendation 3.9.1: Enum values are separated by a comma and line break, with ';' placed on the new line.
+Enum values are separated by a comma and line break, with ';' placed on the new line.

-1) Enum values are separated by a comma and a line break. `;` is put on the new line:
+1) The comma and line break characters separate enum values.
+Put `;` on the new line:
 ```kotlin
 enum class Warnings {
     A,